 All literature exams involve some feat of memory.
 Students have to get to know the text well; they have to read it, re-read it and internalise it.
 Nor can we take the stress out of exams completely.
 In fact, some stress is good for us.
-We have to face stress in life and we have to learn to deal with it.
+We have to face stress in life and learn to deal with it.
 The young people who responded to our survey recognised that.
-Many of them suggested that they should have more education in how to deal with stress.
+Many suggested that they should have more education in how to deal with stress.
 Nor is all stress that our young people suffer because of exams.
 There are lots of stresses in modern life that impact on young people and create a toxic environment for them.
-I am not by any means suggesting those things.
-I am, however, suggesting that unnecessary stress is caused because of the emphasis on memory.
+I am not by any means suggesting that here, but I am suggesting that unnecessary stress is caused because of the emphasis on memory.

 The teachers who responded to our survey were very clear that the exam is in large part about memory.
-One of them said:
+One said: